Last Updated on April 27, 2021 by Maggie Sutton

 Does the Navy Really Have Its Own Air Force?

+Before the United States Air Force was formally an independent branch of the military after WWII, U.S. planes and pilots were deployed and stationed on Naval ships.
 Although it may seem redundant to civilians, it is vital for the Navy to maintain its fleet of aircraft and to train its pilots.
-Here are a few of the reasons this system is in place.
+A few reasons to keep these systems in place are:

 - Naval aircraft are typically smaller and lighter than that of the United States Air Force.
-Because it is “brought to the fight,” often the design has wings that fold in so that more jets can fit on the carrier.
+Often, the wings of the planes fold in so that more jets can fit on the carrier.
 Because of their smaller size, the design of these jets is for shorter missions than those of the USAF.

 - Providing the Navy its own aircraft also maintains the critical chain of command that is necessary in times of war.
 In this situation, the captain maintains total control of the ship, without any confusion about another branch of the military operating command on board at the same time.